Blackpink: 2020–2021: The Album and The Show

-On April 22, it was confirmed the group would be working with Lady Gaga on her sixth studio album, Chromatica.
+On April 22, 2020, Lady Gaga confirmed that Blackpink would be featured on the track list of her sixth studio album, Chromatica.
 Their collaboration, "Sour Candy", was released as a promotional single on May 28, 2020.
-On the Billboard Hot 100, the song debuted at number 33, giving Blackpink their first top 40 hit and becoming the group's highest-charting song in the US at the time, as well as the highest-charting song by a K-pop girl group.
-In Australia, the song debuted at number eight, becoming Blackpink's highest-charting hit in the country.
-It was also their first top-twenty single in the UK, debuting at number 17.
+On the Billboard Hot 100, the song debuted at number 33, giving Blackpink their first top 40 hit and becoming the highest-charting song by a Korean girl group in the US.
+In Australia, the song debuted at number eight, becoming Blackpink's first top-ten hit as well as the highest-charting song by a Korean group in the country.
+It also debuted at number 17 in the United Kingdom.
 On May 18, YG Entertainment announced the group would release a pre-release single in June, followed by an additional single release between July and August, to promote their first Korean studio album.
 On June 2, YG Entertainment confirmed that following the release of the studio album, members Rosé, Lisa, and Jisoo would release individual projects, with Rosé's coming first.
 In the midst of the group's comeback preparations, YG Entertainment released a prologue of Blackpink's newest reality show, 24/365 with Blackpink, on June 13, ahead of its launch on YouTube.
-The show documents their 2020 comebacks alongside sharing their daily lives through vlogs.
-The single "How You Like That" was heavily teased on social media in the lead up to its digital release on June 26.
-It peaked at number one on the Gaon Digital, Download, and Streaming charts for three weeks.
-"How You Like That" became Blackpink's fifth song to chart on the Billboard Hot 100 (peaking at number 33), and its music video broke five Guinness World Records.
-The song ranked first in Youtube Music's Global Top 10 Songs of Summer 2020 and won Song of Summer at the 2020 MTV Video Music Awards, making Blackpink the first Korean female act to win at the award show.
-On July 23, YG Entertainment announced that a second single, "Ice Cream" with American singer Selena Gomez, would be released on August 28.
-"Ice Cream" debuted and peaked at number 13 on the Billboard Hot 100, making it Blackpink's highest-charting song.
-Its debut at number 39 in the United Kingdom, made Blackpink the Korean artist with the most top-40 hits (five) in that region at the time.
+The show documents their 2020 comebacks while sharing their daily lives through vlogs.

+The single "How You Like That" was heavily teased on social media in the lead-up to its digital release on June 26.
+In South Korea, it peaked at number one on the Gaon Digital Chart for three weeks and was certified platinum for surpassing 100 million streams in the country.
+"How You Like That" became Blackpink's fifth song to chart on the Billboard Hot 100 and tied "Sour Candy" as the highest-charting song by a Korean girl group in the US with a peak at number 33.
+Its music video broke five Guinness World Records, including the one for the most-viewed video in the first 24 hours of release, achieving 86.3 million views in that timeframe.
+The song ranked first in YouTube Music's Global Top 10 Songs of Summer 2020 and won Song of Summer at the 2020 MTV Video Music Awards, making Blackpink the first Korean female act to win at the award show.
+YG Entertainment later announced that a second single, "Ice Cream" with American singer Selena Gomez, would be released on August 28.
+"Ice Cream" debuted and peaked at number 13 on the Billboard Hot 100, surpassing their own record for the highest-charting song by a female Korean act in the US.
+Its debut at number 39 in the United Kingdom made Blackpink the Korean artist with the most top 40 songs in the country at the time, with five.